Semper Fi (film)

-Semper Fi (also known as Brothers in Arms) is a 2019 crime drama film directed by Henry-Alex Rubin, from a screenplay by Rubin and Sean Mullin.
+Semper Fi (also known as Brothers in Arms) is a 2019 crime drama film directed by Henry-Alex Rubin and written by Rubin and Sean Mullin.
 It stars Jai Courtney, Nat Wolff, Finn Wittrock, Beau Knapp, Arturo Castro and Leighton Meester.

 It was released on October 4, 2019, by Lionsgate.

 Plot

 In 2005, close friends "Cal" (Jai Courtney), "Milk" (Beau Knapp), "Jaeger" (Finn Wittrock), "Snowball" (Arturo Castro) and "Oyster" (Nat Wolff) bowl at Westside Lanes in Bridgewater, NY.
 Their nicknames are carved into their respective balls.
 After some roughhousing, an employee named Tony threatens to have them removed, but they show him Cal's police badge.
 Cal makes a deal with Tony to buy drinks for them all if Oyster can bowl 3 strikes, otherwise he agrees to make his friends leave.
 Oyster's third roll is a miss because he does it blindfolded, but with much laughter and joking, Tony doesn't throw them out.

-Cal, whose full name is Chris Callahan, is a police officer, Milk (whose last name is Milkowski) is a fire fighter at the Ernest J Cooper Memorial Fire Station, Jaeger is an auto body detailer while Snowball is a dockside crane operator.
+Cal, whose full name is Chris Callahan, is a police officer, Milk (whose last name is Milkowski) is a firefighter at the Ernest J Cooper Memorial Fire Station, Jaeger is an auto body detailer and Snowball is a dockside crane operator.
 Oyster, who is Cal's half-brother, works at a diner.

 Together, all five enlist in the Marine Corps Reserve and they report to Fort Drum, where Cal is appointed their Staff Sergeant.
-Oyster proves to be a slovenly recruit, he frequently picks fights, forgets his cap and is generally reckless during their time.
+Oyster proves to be a slovenly recruit, he frequently picks fights, forgets his cap, and is generally reckless during their time.
 Oyster is frequently given punishment duties spending most of his free time cleaning toilets.
 Over time the difference between Oyster and Cal's roles creates resentment between the two brothers.
 Cal is the responsible Staff Sergeant while Oyster is seen as the unit's screw-up.

 At home after leaving Fort Drum, the brothers argue.
 Oyster has had prior felony convictions, and Cal reminds him that one more will land him back in prison.
 Oyster argues back that he has big dreams, which Cal feels are empty pipe dreams.
 Cal wishes for the best for his brother while Oyster resents how perfect and easy Cal seems to have things in life.
 One evening their arguing turns into a scuffle, where Oyster accidentally gets hurt.
 Cal tries to make amends to his brother, but Oyster has locked himself in his bedroom.
 As Cal tries to apologise through the door, Oyster sulks and sullenly plucks at his guitar.

 Late at night, at Old Point Bar, they start to chat up two girls, Carrie and Val, to whom Cal shows the tattoo on his forearms: Semper Fidelis.
 Cal and Jaeger spot Jaeger's ex-girlfriend, Clara (Leighton Meester), who has returned to town.
 When they go over to chat, both are rebuffed because of Jaeger’s rudeness.
 As the evening goes on, a drunken Oyster demands $10 to buy drinks for Carrie and Val, but Cal declines his request.